 Insomnia is a common sleep disorder affecting one in four Americans each year.
 Nearly 75 percent of sufferers recover without progressing to chronic insomnia, according to previous studies.

-The majority of sufferers remain vulnerable to disrupted sleep patterns, despite adequate treatments.
+The majority of sufferers remain susceptible to disrupted sleep patterns, despite adequate treatments.
 The vulnerability to insomnia is genetic and rooted in the brain, and as of yet, researchers have only discovered a few genes linked to this vulnerability.

 Researchers from the University of Amsterdam, in collaboration with the UK BioBank and 23andMe, set out to further study the effects of insomnia risk genes.
-For the study, they assembled DNA and sleep data of a whopping 1.3 million people.
+For the study, they assembled DNA and sleep data of 1.3 million people.
 Of the data collected, researchers were able to spot 956 genes in which variants played a role in the risk of developing insomnia.
-From there, cell types, biological processes and brain areas which utilized these genes were probed.
+From there, cell types, biological processes, and brain areas which utilized these genes were probed.

 “Our study shows that insomnia, like so many other neuropsychiatric disorders, is influenced by hundreds of genes of small effect.
 These genes by themselves are not that interesting to look at.
 What counts is their combined effect on the risk of insomnia.
 We investigated that with a new method that enabled us to identify specific types of brain cells, like the so-called medium spiny neurons,” the study found.

 “These findings are a breakthrough, since we can now for the first time start searching for underlying mechanisms in individual brain cells in the laboratory,” said Guus Smit, a neurobiologist, and researcher.

 Additionally, the study also uncovered a strong genetic similarity with depression and anxiety upon comparing risk genes of insomnia with other traits and psychiatric disorders.